Keep track of where you have been

-As Omicron is now widespread, we no longer need to contact trace individual cases.
+As Omicron is now widespread, we no longer contact trace individual cases.
 This means you do not need to maintain records for contact tracing purposes.

-However, if you test positive for COVID-19, you need to tell the people you have been in contact with while infectious that you have COVID-19.
+If you test positive for COVID-19, we recommend you tell the people you have been in contact with while infectious that you have COVID-19.
 This can include others you live with, your colleagues or workplace, friends, or school.

-Even if your contacts do not have to isolate, they should still be given the information so they can make decisions for themselves.
+Even if your contacts do not have to isolate, they should still have the information so they can make decisions for themselves.

 What you should do

 - keep track of people you have been with

 - record any high-risk locations you have visited, for example, hospitals or aged care facilities

 - keep Bluetooth tracing turned on in the NZ COVID Tracer app.